SriramBms/SriramBms.github.io/_posts/2016-04-02-thumb-friendly-design.md

 ### Use lists

-Grids are suitable for images but for content that primarily text, ListViews and single or double-column CardViews are a better choice since all list elements can be easily scrolled to pass within the range of the thumb.
+Grids are suitable for images but for content that is primarily text, ListViews and single or double-column CardViews are a better choice since all list elements can be easily scrolled to pass within the range of the thumb.

 ### Use FloatingActionButtons